A family of kids and adults plays pickup soccer together on a grassy field.

 • Don’t bother having goalkeepers.
 Very few people like to play goal, and it’s the one position where someone is likely to get hurt if they don’t know how to play (by getting a ball in the face, for example).

-• If you have 3 or 4 players on your team, don’t even talk about having positions such as forward and defense.
-Just play.
-If you get scored against because everyone ran forward, just laugh.
-One of you might decide that they want to hang back and defend, but that’s entirely up to them.
+• If you have three or four players on your team, don’t worry about having formal positions such as forward and defence.
+Just play!
+If you get scored on because everyone ran forward to the opponents’ net, just laugh.
+One of you might decide that you want to hang back and defend, but that’s entirely up to you.

-• If you have 5 or more players on each team, then you might reasonably ask if one or two players want to “hang back” to defend the goal a little bit.
-However, if they want to run forward and take a shot on goal, they should know they are allowed to do it.
+• If you have five or more players on each team, then you might ask if one or two players want to “hang back” to defend the goal a little bit.
+However, if they want to run forward and take a shot on goal, they should know they’re allowed to do it.
 It’s up to the rest of the team to make sure someone drops back to defend when they run forward.

-The goals of pickup soccer are to have fun, build skills and give everyone a chance to score, dribble or make a successful pass.
-The two main concerns when playing with a mixed group of kids, teens and adults are:
+The goals of pickup soccer are simple: have fun, build skills, and give everyone a chance to score, dribble, or make a successful pass.
+The two main concerns when playing with a mixed group of kids, teens, and adults are:

-• Not getting hurt with a slide tackle or strong shoulder check.
+• Not getting hurt by a slide tackle or strong shoulder check.

 The solution?
-Follow these rules to ensure everyone has fun:
+Follow these guidelines to ensure everyone has fun:

 • Make sure everyone understands clearly that slide tackles and “body checks” are not allowed.
 If someone slide tackles or body checks a player by accident, then let the player have an indirect free kick at that location.

 • Talk quietly with the skilled players in advance and tell them to give the less skilled players (who are often the smaller children) extra time when they get the ball.
-They should be given extra time to attempt a shot, make a pass or try to dribble the ball with their feet.
-They more than anyone will benefit from the extra time with the ball.
+They should be given extra time to attempt a shot, make a pass, or try to dribble the ball with their feet.
+More than anyone, they will benefit from the extra time with the ball.

 • No hands.
-If players use their hands to play the ball, and they are not playing as goalkeepers, then the other team gets an indirect free kick from the place where they handled the ball.
+If players use their hands to play the ball, and they’re not playing as goalkeepers, then the other team gets an indirect free kick from the place where they handled the ball.

 • No penalty shots.
 Again, very few people like to play goal, and you only increase the chance of someone getting a ball in the face if you have penalty shots and goalkeepers.